-The North Pacific Union Conference Executive Committee portfolio includes the financial statement and opinion, policy compliance report, audit communication letter, and F-49.
+- The management portfolio includes all reports and letters resulting from the audit. - The North Pacific Union Conference Executive Committee portfolio includes the financial statement and opinion, policy compliance report, audit communication letter, and F-49.
 Denominational policy requires our CFO to distribute this portfolio to our audit committee and your governing committee.

-The next meeting of our Audit Review Committee is scheduled for August 21, 2019
+The next meeting of our Audit Review Committee is scheduled for August 19, 2020 or earlier.

-The next meeting of our North Pacific Union Conference Executive Committee is scheduled for August 21, 2019.
+The next meeting of our North Pacific Union Conference Executive Committee is scheduled for August 19, 2020.

-We plan to respond to the Audit Communication Letter: \\\\Yes Vo
+We plan to respond to the Audit Communication Letter: Yes X_No